-Mr. Chan, aged 38, has over 10 years of experience in the mining and material trading industry.
+Mr. Chan, aged 39, has over 10 years of experience in the mining and material trading industry.
 Mr. Chan is currently the trading director of a coal trading company which is mainly engaged in the coal import business in the PRC.
 From April 2013 to October 2022, Mr. Chan was the trading director of Ares Asia Limited, a company listed on the main board of the Stock Exchange (stock code: 645), and was responsible for coal, iron ore and rice imports to the PRC.
 From April 2011 to March 2013, Mr. Chan held the position of assistant manager of trading department in Best Power Holdings (HK) Ltd., responsible for trading of iron ore and coal.
-From February 2009 to January 2011, Mr. Chan joined Hangpo Investment (Macau) Group Co., Ltd. as the assistant trading manager, responsible for procurement and coal, iron ore and managerse trading transactions.
+From February 2009 to January 2011, Mr. Chan joined Hangpo Investment (Macau) Group Co., Ltd. as the assistant trading manager, responsible for procurement and coal, iron ore and manganese trading transactions.
 Mr. Chan obtained a bachelor's degree in accounting from Jinan University in 2009.

 Mr. Chan was appointed as an independent non-executive Director on 11 March 2019.
+He is also a member of the Audit Committee.
 The Company has received an annual confirmation from Mr. Chan of his independence pursuant to Rule 3.13 of the Listing Rules and is of the view that Mr. Chan remains independent.